adase11/spring-boot-starter-sentry-demo/README.md

 This project aims to demonstrate how the combination of minimal spring-boot starters and the spring-boot-sentry-starter project cause lots of noise in start up logs about sentry beans 'not eligible for getting processed by all BeanPostProcessors'.

+# Link to issue
+The issue opened up for this is [#3042](https://github.com/getsentry/sentry-java/issues/3042)

 # Setup

 I used [Spring initializr](https://start.spring.io/) to create this project with Maven, Java 21, and Spring Boot 3.1.5.